-What’s cuter than a bunny?
-An adorable child gently snuggling it, of course.
+What’s cuter than a bunny or chicks?
+An adorable child gently snuggling with them, of course.

 - But how do you conduct a session with such unpredictable subjects?